MarkRegalla27/dsp/03-command_line.md

 What does `ls` do?
 What do `ls -a`, `ls -l`, and `ls -lh` do?
 What combinations of those flags are meaningful?

-ls: lists the contents of a directory. ls -a: ls -l: Lists the contents of a directory along with information regarding whether it is a directory or file, the date and time the file or directory was created, and the size of the file or directory. ls -lh:
+ls: Lists the files and folders in a directory. ls -a: Lists all files and folders in given directory, even hidden ones ls -l: Lists the contents of a directory along with information regarding whether it is a directory or file, the date and time the file or directory was created, and the size of the file or directory. ls -lh: Lists the same details as ls -l but in human readable form

 ---